 (The assumed retirement age less the entry age is the amount of time required to fund a member's total benefit.
 Generally, the older a member on the date of hire, the greater the entry age normal cost.
 This is mainly because there is less time to earn investment income to fund the future benefits.)

 Fresh Start

-A Fresh Start is the single amortization base created when multiple amortization bases are collapsed into one base and amortized over a new funding period.
+A Fresh Start is when multiple amortization bases are collapsed to one base and amortized together over a new funding period.

 Funded Status